 Our 2019-2020 exhibition is Brave Books: Casa Camino Real and Literature of the US-Mexico Borderlands.
 Created in collaboration with author and bookseller Denise Chávez, this exhibit includes a mural of her store, Casa Camino Real, and interactive playhouses that celebrate adobe architecture, desert animals, and the many cultures of the borderlands.

 This year, Brave Books will include a bookdrive--Libros Para el Viaje Tucson--inspired by Chávez's book drive of the same name in New Mexico.
 Learn more about the bookdrive here.
-[Note: The bookdrive is on hold through May 15, 2020 due to the Poetry Center's closure in response to the COVID-19 situation.
+[Note: The bookdrive is on hold due to the Poetry Center's closure in response to the COVID-19 situation.
 Please consider holding on to books to donate later--we will be thrilled to distribute them once we can do so responsibly.]